-- Health plan must meet the minimum standards for a Qualified Health Plan and be active at the time assistance is requested - 2.
-Health Insurance coverage must be evaluated for cost effectiveness - 3.
-Health insurance plan must cover at least one drug in each class of core antiretroviral therapeutics from the HHS clinical guidelines as well as appropriate primary care services. - 4.
+- 1. Health plans must meet the minimum standards for a Qualified Health Plan and be active at the time assistance is requested. - 2.
+Health Insurance coverage must be evaluated for cost effectiveness. - 3.
+Health insurance plans must cover at least one drug in each class of core antiretroviral therapeutics from the HHS clinical guidelines as well as appropriate primary care services. - 4.
 COBRA plans must be evaluated based on cost effectiveness and PLWH benefit.